This Day In Literary History

 In 1992, the legendary film director David Cronenberg made a feature film adaptation of Naked Lunch.
 It was praised by critics, but received mixed reviews from Burroughs fans because it wasn't really an adaptation of the novel - it was a hodgepodge of elements from the novel and events from Burroughs' life.

 Still, it makes for a strange and surreal viewing experience.
 I enjoyed it.
-Cronenberg said that it would be impossible to faithfully adapt the novel for the screen because it would cost many millions of dollars to make and no one would want to see it.
+Cronenberg said that it would be impossible to faithfully adapt Naked Lunch for the screen because it would cost many millions of dollars to make and no one would want to see it.
 I disagree.

 During his final years, Burroughs took up painting and developed an unusual technique for creating abstracts: shooting cans of spray paint placed in front of canvasses.
 His final film appearance was in a music video for Last Night On Earth by Irish rock band U2.
 He died in 1997 of complications following a heart attack at the age of 83.